seraficaj/React-Bootstrap-Lesson/README.md

 The Bootstrap Components themselves render out as HTML on the DOM.
 Anything inside of a Bootstrap Layout Component will still be considered a descendant of its containg component and will directly receive the prop passed down to it!

 Does this sound complicated!
 It is!
 But we can follow the prop's path down through the component tree to see where it runs!

+## Where to go from here?

+You can continue to style on top of React Bootstrap like how you would customize Bootstrap in many other ways.
+Try installing a theme or a stylesheet on top of React Bootstrap